lucaeyring/pad-state-vector/src/env/dm_control/README.md

 Follow these steps to install `dm_control`:

-1. Download MuJoCo 2.1.0 from the Download page on the [MuJoCo website].
-MuJoCo must be installed before `dm_control`, since `dm_control`'s install script generates Python [`ctypes`] bindings based on MuJoCo's header files.
-By default, `dm_control` assumes that the MuJoCo archive is extracted into `~/.mujoco`.
+1. Download MuJoCo Pro 2.00 from the download page on the [MuJoCo website].
+    MuJoCo Pro must be installed before `dm_control`, since `dm_control`'s install script generates Python [`ctypes`] bindings based on MuJoCo's header files.
+By default, `dm_control` assumes that the MuJoCo Zip archive is extracted as `~/.mujoco/mujoco200_$PLATFORM` where `$PLATFORM` is either `linux`, `win64`, or `macos`.

 2. Install the `dm_control` Python package by running `pip install dm_control`.
     We recommend `pip install`ing into a `virtualenv`, or with the `--user` flag to avoid interfering with system packages.
-At installation time, `dm_control` looks for the MuJoCo headers from Step 1 in `~/.mujoco/mujoco210/include`, however this path can be configured with the `headers-dir` command line argument.
+At installation time, `dm_control` looks for the MuJoCo headers from Step 1 in `~/.mujoco/mujoco200_$PLATFORM/include`, however this path can be configured with the `headers-dir` command line argument.

+3. Install a license key for MuJoCo, required by `dm_control` at runtime.
+See the [MuJoCo license key page] for further details.
+By default, `dm_control` looks for the MuJoCo license key file at `~/.mujoco/mjkey.txt`.

-3. If the shared library provided by MuJoCo (e.g. `libmujoco210.so` or `libmujoco210.dylib`) is installed at a non-default path, specify its location using the `MJLIB_PATH` environment variable.
-This environment variable should be set to the full path to the library file itself, e.g.
+4. If the license key (e.g. `mjkey.txt`) or the shared library provided by MuJoCo Pro (e.g. `libmujoco200.so` or `libmujoco200.dylib`) are installed at non-default paths, specify their locations using the `MJKEY_PATH` and `MJLIB_PATH` environment variables respectively.
+These environment variables should be set to the full path to the relevant file itself, e.g.
-    `export MJLIB_PATH=/path/to/libmujoco210.so`.
+    `export MJLIB_PATH=/path/to/libmujoco200.so`.

 ## Versioning